158 East Pyne Building

 I am interested in the literatures of ancient Greece, Rome and Babylon, and in the interactions between them.
 My research initially focused on Homer (Homer’s People, CUP 2000; Homer: The Resonance of Epic, Duckworth 2005; Homer: Iliad VI, CUP 2010, the latter two jointly with Barbara Graziosi) and I continue to work on early Greek epic, especially in relation to other branches of classical culture such as ancient philosophy (Plato and Hesiod, ed. with George Boys-Stones, OUP 2010, Chinese translation ecnupress 2016).

-Haubold is co-teaching HUM 247, Near Eastern Humanities I: From Antiquity to Islam in the Fall of 2021 with Daniel Sheffield.
-He previously taught Near Eastern Humanities I in the Fall of 2019 and Creation Stories: Babylonian, Biblical and Greek Cosmogonies Compared in the Spring of 2019.
+Haubold is co-teaching HUM 247, Near Eastern Humanities I: From Antiquity to Islam in the Fall of 2022 with Daniel Sheffield.
+He previously taught Near Eastern Humanities I in the Fall of 2019 and Fall of 2021 and Creation Stories: Babylonian, Biblical and Greek Cosmogonies Compared in the Spring of 2019.